 Exeter Chiefs finally complete Watisoni Votu deal

-Exeter Chiefs have finally completed the signing of Fijian winger Watisoni Votu, six months after agreeing to bring him to Sandy Park.
+Exeter Chiefs have finally completed the signing of Fijian winger Watisoni Votu, six months after

 He has been with Exeter since December after making his Fiji debut in June.